What does it mean for your love life if you can't navigate today's complicated dating scene?

 It just happened.
 Worked out.
 Made sense.
 I want that kind of love, the one that lends a sense of clarity.
 Because when I think about it like that, dating that's not really "dating," it doesn't seem so bad.

 Maybe God knows I could never survive an endless number of dates.
 Maybe He's very selective with me—because He knows it's necessary.
 That I need this reassuring, gradual build to love.
 That I need to be spared today's "fun dating," because for me it's anything but fun.
 If that's the case, He's known all this time, before I did.
 I think of Matthew 6:8: "...your Father knows what you need before you ask him" (NIV).
-11 Reasons To Date A Church-Going Guy
+11 Reasons Men Who Go To Church Make The BEST Husbands

 So, with that in mind, I'm going to keep living.
 I'm not going to worry about the number of dates I go on, or lack thereof, because it may not happen like that for me.
 I'll go on the dates I'm genuinely excited about.
 I'll be open to love, but won't force it.
 I am going to trust my instincts—when it's right, when it's not.
 I'm going to trust God.